Sammy Watkins*, WR, Clemson

 Cooks is undersized, but he could be a slot receiver for the NFL.
-Cooks didn't get separation in 2013 when matched up with Oregon cornerback Ifo Ekpre-Olomu.
+Cooks didn't get separation when matched up with Oregon cornerback Ifo Ekpre-Olomu.

 In the NFL, Cooks should be a valuable weapon.
 He is a mismatch problem as a slot receiver who can stretch a defense vertically.
 Cooks is very fast running downfield and is a threat to burn cornerbacks over the top.
 He also is a good route-runner who has excellent hands.
 Cooks is short, but put together well.
 He is a tough receiver who battles defenders.

 Even though Cooks is undersized, he can operate in the short and intermediate part of the field.
 He gets separation on short routes and is a nice weapon on third downs.
 His slot receiver capabilities could turn him into one of the better slot wide outs in the league.

 Height: 5-11.
 Weight: 192.
 40 Time: 4.52.
 Projected Round (2014): 1.
 4/19/14: Lee has some negative momentum while other receivers have been rising.
 He's in a mix of speed receivers who should go in the back half of the first round.
 When healthy, he is a play-maker who is extremely tough to cover.
 Lee had a decent performance at the Combine.